Montana governor signs bill banning TikTok in state

-WASHINGTON, May 17 (Reuters) - Montana Governor Greg Gianforte on Wednesday signed legislation to ban the Chinese-owned short video app TikTok from operating in the state.
+WASHINGTON, May 17 (Reuters) - Montana Governor Greg Gianforte on Wednesday signed legislation to ban the Chinese-owned short video app TikTok from operating in the state, making it the first U.S. state to ban the popular short video app.

-The legislation makes Montana the first state to ban TikTok and prohibit mobile application stores from offering TikTok within the state.
+The legislation prohibits mobile application stores from offering TikTok within the state.

+Gov. Gianforte said the bill will further "our shared priority to protect Montanans from Chinese Communist Party surveillance."

+TikTok, owned by Chinese tech company ByteDance, said in a statement the bill "infringes on the First Amendment rights of the people of Montana by unlawfully banning TikTok," adding that they "will defend the rights of our users inside and outside of Montana."

 (Reporting by David Shepardson; Editing by Leslie Adler)